 So read on as we discuss all the things you might want and NEED to know before you make a purchase.

-Before purchasing bedsheets, there are a few things you want to know before you buy.
+Before purchasing bedsheets, there are a few things you might want to consider before you buy.

 • What is the environmental impact of my purchase?